 About

-100 Loves is the digital continuation of one book.
+100 Loves is a hundred answers to the question "what do you love?".
 Below — where it came from, how it works and who's behind it.

 Where it comes from

-In 2020, Dmitry Barbanel collected 200 living lists "what I love" in the book "Human centered design.
-How 200 of your clients aged 1 to 100 think."
+The idea came from Dmitry Barbanel's book "Human centered design.
+How 200 of your clients aged 1 to 100 think" (2020).
+Two hundred living lists — what I love.

 The founder's ritual

-It wasn't a journal and it wasn't a test.
-It was a ritual of honesty: write your own first, then get the key to others.
+This isn't a journal and it isn't a test.
+It's a ritual of honesty: first you write your own, then you read others.
 The product grew out of that ritual.

 Manifesto

-• Anthropology, not a test.
+• Not a test and not a journal.
 No types, no boxes.
 You're more complex than any MBTI scheme.

 • Garden instead of delete.
-Your past self isn't trash.
-When a love changes — it goes to the Garden, not to the bin.
+If what you love shifts over time — and it does — the entry goes to the Garden, not to the bin.
+Past selves stay with you, where only you can see them.

 • Silence instead of push notifications.
 We respect your silence and don't poke you with reminders.